NO BAKE ENERGY BARS

 1/cup unsweetened, grated coconut (60 mL)

-In food processor, combine peanut butter, butter, powdered erythritol, liquid sweetener, raisins, Chia seeds and vanilla extract; process.
-Add Gluten-Free Bake Mix 2, page___ and process again, adding the extra 1 tbsp (15 mL) bake mix if necessary, or use it when forming the Energy Bars, to keep them easier to work with.
+In food processor, combine peanut butter, butter, allulose, OR allulose blend, liquid sweetener, raisins, OR dried cranberries, Chia seeds and vanilla extract; process.
+Add Gluten-Free Bake Mix 2 and process again, adding the extra 1 tbsp (15 mL) bake mix if necessary, or use it when forming the Energy Bars, to enable them to be easier to work with.

 Turn out on cutting board covered with half the coconut mixture in a small rectangular area.
 Work dough into a small rectangular shape.
 Cover with remaining coconut mixture, pressing slightly into the top.
 Cut into 5 bars.
 Freeze on the cutting board or carefully transfer to a dinner plate.